-First time homebuyers also need to understand that purchasing a home can become a long process.
-While most buyers would prefer to spend only a couple months searching for a home, it can often take a year or more to find a suitable property within a buyer’s budget.
+First-time homebuyers also need to understand that purchasing a home can become a long process.
+While most buyers would prefer to spend only a couple of months searching for a home, it can often take a year or more to find a suitable property within a buyer’s budget.
 Having offers rejected and being outbid by other buyers is common.
-Be positive and don’t get frustrated.”
+Be positive, and don’t get frustrated.”

-5. Focus on the down payment and not the interest rate in order to reduce monthly mortgage payments
+5. Focus on the down payment and not the interest rate to reduce monthly mortgage payments

 “The reason for this is that many first-time homebuyers think that the interest rate has the largest impact on their monthly payment.
 While this is definitely a factor, the best way to lower your monthly payment isn’t to try and shave off ~0.25% of interest but rather to put more money down.
 This, of course, allows you to borrow less and therefore reduce your monthly payment.

-The reason why this is so important for first-time homebuyers is that banks and mortgage lenders are now offering mortgages with as little as 1% – 3% down.
-This sounds attractive to a new homeowner but in reality, putting that little down will cause you to have a high monthly payment that can result in a person either being “house poor” or becoming completely insolvent.
+This is so important for first-time homebuyers because banks and mortgage lenders are now offering mortgages with as little as 1% – 3% down.
+This sounds attractive to a new homeowner, but in reality, putting that little down will cause you to have a high monthly payment that can result in a person either being “house poor” or becoming completely insolvent.